Japanese stocks, long shunned, attract billions of foreign dollars

 The market is dodging that risk for now.
 This year Japanese stocks have become statistically less likely to sell off when the yen rises, but they still gain when the yen weakens, according to an analysis by brokerage firm Macro Risk Advisors LLC.

-“Exports are becoming less influenced by the yen,” said Hiroshi Watanabe, economist at Sony Financial Holdings Inc (8729.T).
-“At the moment, there is a strong demand for digital products and many Japanese products are competitive in quality and performance rather than in price.”
+“Exports are becoming less influenced by the yen,” said Hiroshi Watanabe, economist at Sony Financial Holdings Inc. “At the moment, there is a strong demand for digital products and many Japanese products are competitive in quality and performance rather than in price.”

 Japan’s exports rose at the fastest pace in nearly four years in August.
 The pace decelerated in September, though economists regard the slowdown as temporary.
 Meanwhile, Japan’s retail sales rose in September at the fastest pace in three months.

 However, corporate governance remains a concern to some investors following major scandals.
-Kobe Steel Ltd (5406.T), Japan’s third-largest steelmaker, earlier this month said data on the quality of some of its products was fabricated.
+Kobe Steel Ltd, Japan’s third-largest steelmaker, earlier this month said data on the quality of some of its products was fabricated.

 Katie Koch, Global Head of Client Portfolio Management and Business Strategy at Goldman Sachs Asset Management, said the Japanese economy nonetheless may be developing competitive advantages and that corporate reforms on issues like executive compensation are becoming more widespread.

-The fund manager’s Japan-focused holdings include Nidec Corp (6594.T), which has gained 55 percent this year, and Pola Orbis Holdings Inc (4927.T), up 52 percent.
+The fund manager’s Japan-focused holdings include Nidec Corp, which has gained 55 percent this year, and Pola Orbis Holdings Inc, up 52 percent.

 Nidec makes small motors that power electric vehicles, a growing market, while Pola Orbis’ cosmetics draw consumers from China’s expanding middle class.

 Automation is attracting other investors into Japanese markets.
-Two U.S.-listed robotics ETFs - Global X Robotics & Artificial Intelligence ETF (BOTZ.O) and ROBO Global Robotics and Automation Index ETF (ROBO.O) - are heavily invested in Japanese stocks, such as Fanuc Corp (6954.T).
+Two U.S.-listed robotics ETFs - Global X Robotics & Artificial Intelligence ETF and ROBO Global Robotics and Automation Index ETF - are heavily invested in Japanese stocks, such as Fanuc Corp.

 That manufacturer helps factories automate production and is up more than 38 percent this year, while the two robotics ETFs have pulled in $2.1 billion, according to Thomson Reuters’ Lipper research unit.